sandhyaparna/Data-Science/Modeling/Imbalanced Data Handling.md

 ## Techniques
 * Do Nothing and use models that can handle imbalance like XGBoost
+* In NLP, translate sentence from English to different language and then back to English.
+This way same sentence will be written using different words.
+Input text  – “warning for using windows disk space”.
+Data Augmented text – “Warning about using Windows storage space”
 * Sampling - Perform oversampling during cross-validation, i.e. for each fold, oversampling is performed before training, and this process is repeated for each fold.
 (OR) Perform oversampling only on Train data and not on Validation & Test
   * Oversample the minority class - SMOTE, ADASYN https://medium.com/coinmonks/smote-and-adasyn-handling-imbalanced-data-set-34f5223e167   https://www.researchgate.net/publication/328315720_Cross-Validation_for_Imbalanced_Datasets_Avoiding_Overoptimistic_and_Overfitting_Approaches
     * SMOTE, ADASYN, Borderline-SMOTE, Safe-Level-SMOTE, SMOTE+TL, SMOTE+ENN, ADOMS, CBO, AHC, MWMOTE, SPIDER